InsureMO/rainbow-d9/d9-n5/README.md

 # d9-n5

 It is the No.5 project of group `d9`.
-This project is higher-order widgets for ui configuration, which describe the interfaces, behaviours of underlay widgets.
+This project is WYSIWYG playground.

 # Idea